Matt Berkey: Early life

 Berkey grew up in Leechburg, Pennsylvania with two siblings and aspired to be a baseball player.
 His parents struggled financially and were separated.
 His family received help from his grandparents.
 By the age of 13 Berkey moved in with his grandparents who pushed him in the right direction.
 In his youth, Berkey earned the nickname Eeyore, the donkey from Winnie the Pooh.

 Originally, Matt Berkey wanted to become a professional baseball player.
 He even had a chance to take baseball scholarships from colleges, but he turned those opportunities down because of the distance from his hometown.

 Berkey attended Gannon University, where he earned a bachelor’s degree in Computer Science with a minor in Mathematics.
 While he started playing poker in high school, playing against friends for quarters, it was college where he decided to take the game more seriously.
 His newfound passion was a product of the Moneymaker Boom.

 He went to his closest Indian Casino where he started to grind live cash games, and after graduating from college, Berkey chose his poker career over baseball.

 Poker career

 Berkey plays online under the nickname berkey11.
-Berkey finished 43rd in the 2010 World Series of Poker.
-He was knocked out shortly after being crippled by Jonathan Duhamel's boat.
+Berkey finished 43rd in the 2010 World Series of Poker main event.

 In 2013, Berkey finished 3rd in the $3,000 No-Limit Hold'em Six Handed event for $199,733.
 Berkey won the 2015 $25,000 No Limit Hold'em High Roller event at the Aria Casino in December 2015 earning $315,180.

 In May 2016, Berkey finished 5th in the $300,000 Super High Roller Bowl earning $1,100,000.